exusiaiwei/quarto-ilm/README.md

 ## 🚀 Usage

 After installation, you can customize the template by modifying the YAML metadata in your Quarto document.
 Currently, the following metadata options are supported:

+Click here [template.pdf](template.pdf) to view the sample PDF generated using this template.

 ```yaml
 title: "ILM Typst Template Example"